VaspulaVijayaLakshmi/BinarySearch/README.md

-Contiguous → Greedy
+1. Contiguous → Greedy
-Unrestricted → Backtracking
+2. Unrestricted → Backtracking

-2305.
+-> 2305.
 Fair Distribution of Cookies - Backtracking Approach

+This doesnt work with BS, as there is no conitguos restraint